Banner: Detail from Lloyds of London by Richard Coward

 Peter Iain Campbell, We drift like worried fire

 The Foundation welcomes applications from photographers at all career stages.
-An application can be from an individual, or from a partnership or group coming together for the duration of the project.
-The Foundation does not accept applications from organisations for these grants.
+An application could be from an individual, or from a partnership or group coming together for the duration of the project.
+The Foundation will not accept applications from organisations for these grants.

 Projects must take place in the UK.